stefanharbuzaru/demo-website/README.md

 !!!
 Database Items are not Showing up on Webpage !!!

-database file: mymagwp.sql user: root pass: ''
+database file: mymag.sql user: root pass: ''